aidotse/PASEOS/README.md

 ```

 This requires `Python 3.8` due to [pykep's limited support of pip](https://esa.github.io/pykep/installation.html).
-If you encounter problems, please consider setting up a `conda` environment to install dependencies.
+If you encounter problems, please consider setting up a dedicated `conda` environment to install dependencies.

 ### Building from source